projectcalico/calico/getting-started/kubernetes/self-managed-onprem/onpremises.md

 ---
-title: Install Calico networking and network policy for on-premises deployment
+title: Install Calico networking and network policy for on-premises deployments
 description: Install Calico networking and network policy for on-premises deployments.
 ---